getcommitapp/commit/README.md

 > - Workers (edge functions for business logic, authentication, and API endpoints)

 > [!WARNING]
-> Credit and debit cards are supported for payments via Stripe.
+> Only credit and debit cards are supported for payments via Stripe.

 ### Web